TamTunnel/Apache-TacticalMesh/docs/compliance-and-export-notes.md

 > [!CAUTION]
 > **Radio and Cryptographic Integration Warning**
 >
-> Integration of Apache TacticalMesh with specific radio systems, waveforms, or cryptographic modules (beyond standard TLS) may **change the export control classification** of the resulting integrated system and is **explicitly out of scope** for the core Apache TacticalMesh project.
+> Integration of TacticalMesh with specific radio systems, waveforms, or cryptographic modules (beyond standard TLS) may **change the export control classification** of the resulting integrated system and is **explicitly out of scope** for the core TacticalMesh project.
 >
 > Examples that may trigger export control review:
 > - Integration with military radios (e.g., SINCGARS, MUOS, Link 16)